zencart/documentation/content/user/running/login_as_customer.md

 Once logged into the customer’s account, the admin can place orders, view and change anything that the customer can edit within their account as well as “PLACE ORDER” as/for the customer.

+Get the cart filled with the needed items.
+Then, to complete the order, you have a couple of options:
+- email them and ask them to login and complete the order
+- call them and take a credit card over the phone (if your store has on-site credit card payment).

 ### Prior to Zen Cart 1.5.7